Sma1033/adt_with_a2md/README.md

 ----------------

 ###  ***  IMPORTANT CORRECTION !!  *** <br />
 The numbers reported in the third column of Table 2 (B-CNN, 3-fold) are presented improperly.
-They should be <span style="color:red">0.75, 0.72 and 0.60</span> 0.75, 0.72, and 0.60 for the three public datasets (marked red below)
+They should be 0.75, 0.72, and 0.60 for the three public datasets (marked red below)
 The results in Table 2 still verify the effectiveness of the proposed model despite the correction.

 <img src="https://raw.githubusercontent.com/Sma1033/adt_with_a2md/main/pics/new_table2.png" style="zoom:70%" />